 Ask yourself who you would like to become.

 This means your identity, your beliefs about your self image, and your judgments about yourselves and others.
 Most people don’t consider having to change their identity when they set out to achieve a goal.
-They think “I want to lose 10kg (result).
-If I stick to this diet (process), then I’ll lose the 10kg."
-They haven’t changed the way they look at themselves though, and it’s their old identity that can sabotage any plans for change.
 Let me explain:

 Two people who have recently stopped smoking are offered a cigarette.